JoMak/safeJs/README.md

 * The `func` method should also allow parameter definitions to not be placed in the order the parameters occuring in the function (i.e. by specifying a `pos` property to specify a postion)

 ##Running
-Don't have any build tools like Grunt set up yet, so I recommend running `bower install` first to get all dependencies required for the library, and then looking at the order of the script imports in the `tests/test.html` file.
+Don't have any build tools like Grunt or Gulp set up for this project yet, so I recommend running `bower install` first to get all dependencies required for the library, and then looking at the order of the script imports in the `tests/test.html` file.

-Eventually I'll setup a Gruntfile.
+Eventually I'll setup a build script.
+Ideally, I'd like to provide as much customization as possible to create custom 'sjs' libraries that only have the modules each user would like and wish to use.